Request a maps authentication key

 - Key type: Select Basic or Enterprise.

-- Application type: Select Universal Windows App for use in your Universal Windows app.
+- Application type: Select Windows Application for use in your Universal Windows app.

 This is an example of what the form looks like.